SmartWheelchair/wheelchairControl/LOWLEVELREADME.md

 The ```ledgeArrayLF```, ```ledgeArrayRF```, ```ledgeArrayLB``` and ```ledgeArrayRB``` arrays store the first 100 values the time of flight sensors read (each array corresponds to readings from a distinct time of flight sensor) for calibration.

 The ```outlierToF[]``` array stores the threshold value for detecting a ledge, i.e., any value greater than the outlier value would indicate the presence of the ledge.
-The threshold value is calculated as the means of the calubration values, plus twice the standard deviation from mean.
+The threshold value is calculated as the means of the calibration values (*calibration mean*), plus twice the standard deviation from mean.

 Example: ```outlierToF[0] = LFDStats.mean() + 2*LFDStats.stdev();```